EarthProgram/did-earth/README.md

 In addition to the properties defined in DID Core, the following properties are defined for **did:earth**.

 #### Context
-As an IID, **did:earth** DID documents must include `https://earthprogram.github.io/NS/iid/v1` as a context value, following the default DID context:
+As an IID, **did:earth** DID documents MUST include `https://earthprogram.github.io/NS/iid/v1` as a context value, following the default DID context:

 ```json
 "@context" : [